Bürgerbräukeller: Nazi connection

 The building suffered severe structural damage from Elser's bomb, and in subsequent years, 1940–1943, the Beer Hall Putsch address was held at the Löwenbräukeller at Stiglmaierplatz, and in 1944 at the Circus Krone Building.

 During World War II

 After the attempted assassination of Hitler on 8 November 1939, repairs began on the Bürgerbräukeller with the intention of repairing the building to its original state.
 Due to the shortage of materials, work was never completed.
 During the Allied aerial bombing of Munich, a single bomb hit the hall where the 1939 explosion had taken place, but failed to explode.

 After World War II

 When American forces entered Munich on 30 April 1945, the 42nd ‘Rainbow’ Infantry Division found the Bürgerbräukeller filthy, piled with Nazi Party records, and unused.

 The Bürgerbräukeller served as an American Red Cross Club starting in late 1945 and became a Special Services club in September 1947.
-An average of 1,700 servicemen made use of the various facilities of the club every day.
+An average of 1,700 servicemen made use of the club's facilities every day.
 The Bürgerbräukeller was one of nine service clubs in the Munich Military Post.